-Articles should be between 7000 – 10,000 words long including endnotes and references.
+Articles should be between 7000 – 10,000 words long including footnotes and references.

 All articles should be written in English;

-Articles should be typed in Times New Roman, 12 pdf, and be double spaced throughout including endnotes and references;
+Articles should be typed in Times New Roman, 12 pdf, and be double spaced throughout including footnotes and references;

 Review Articles should not exceed 3,000 words, and Book Reviews should not exceed 1,000 words.

 A word count must be provided in all cases.